3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 Shot: A shot is any attempt to score by a team.
 The shot can result in a wide or high ball (over the goal), a keeper save, a deflection by another player or the post, or a goal.
 A shot is not necessarily a shot on goal.

-Shot on goal: A shot on goal is any shot that results in a goal or a keeper/player save.
+Shot on goal: A shot on goal is any shot that results in a goal or a keeper save or a field player’s block.
 All shots on goals count as shots, but not all shots are shots on goal.

 Sideline: The sides of the field designated by the touchline.

-Spot kick: Another word for a penalty kick because of the dot drawn on the field to mark the place from which penalty kicks should be taken.
+Spot kick: Another word for a penalty kick because of the dot drawn on the field to mark the place from which penalty kicks should be taken, 12 yards/11 meters from the goal line.
 See also Penalty kick.

 Stats: Short for ‘statistics,’ stats refer to a player or team’s ‘accomplishments’ throughout any given game.
 For instance, during games, statisticians keep track of shots, saves, fouls, etc., to create stats sheets to follow the players’ progress.
 Individual and team stats can have a great bearing on playing time, game outcome, all-star selections, team rankings, and more.